phuel/polyd-cli/readme.md

 # Poly D CLI

-Poly D CLI is a command line program that can be used to configure the behringer Poly D synthesizer.
+Poly D CLI is a command line program and a simple GUI program that can be used to configure the behringer Poly D synthesizer.
 Additionally it is able to save and restore the Poly D's configuration and the sequencer patterns.

-It offers the same settings as the official SYNTHTRIBE program, lacks a nice GUI, but runs on Linux as well.
+The programs offer the same settings as the official SYNTHTRIBE program, but have the advantage that they run on Linux as well.

-The program was written and tested with a Poly-D with firmware version 1.1.0 only.
-If an instrument with another firmware version is connected, a warning is printed, and the program aborts.
+The program was written and tested with a Poly D with firmware version 1.1.0 and 1.1.3 only.
+If an instrument with a lower or higher firmware version is connected, a warning is printed, and the program aborts.

 Poly D CLI uses the [Mido](https://github.com/mido/mido) library to talk to the synthesizer.
 This library needs to be installed separately like described on Mido's project page.

+The UI was created using [kivy](https://kivy.org), which must as well be installed separately.

 Configuring the Poly-D works only over the USB-MIDI connection.
 SysEx messages on the DIN ports seem to be ignored.
 When connecting to the synthesizer the first MIDI interface with `POLY D` in the name is used by the program.
 As an alternative  the `--port` option can be used to specify the MIDI port name.